 What’s Inside Potting Soil

-Potting soil is a combination of perlite, coarse sand, bark, sphagnum, vermiculite, and lime.
+Potting soil is a combination of perlite, coarse sand, bark, sphagnum (peat moss), vermiculite, and lime.
 All of which are essential for good nutrition, drainage, and aeration.

 Store your unopened potting soil in its original bag in a dark, dry spot.